Pipestone County is named after the sacred Dakota quarry of red pipestone found in the county and used in the making of ceremonial pipes.

-Description: The building faces north and is a three story structure.
-The building is located on spacious landscaped grounds on the north ide of the center of the city and constructed of pink colored Sioux quatzite.
+Description: The building faces north and is a three story stone and concrete structure.
+The building is located on spacious landscaped grounds on the north side of the center of the city and constructed of pink colored Sioux quatzite.
 At the north front is a square Renaisance tower topped by a bronze figure of Justice.
 The building has a raised basement and high attic with dormers.
 Inside, the building is finished with elaborate hard oak woodwork.
 On the south side is a 1975 to 1977 addition constructed of painted cinder block.
 The architect and contractor was The Spitznagel Partners Inc.

 Note: The court business was conducted from the sheriff’s residence built in 1895 until the present courthouse was built.
 The cost of construction of the present courthouse was $45,175.

 S – Rock County